abh1906/Hackathon_4.0_Team_BitsAndBytes/README.md

  The code for hardware is included in the **nodemcu** folder.

- Our instance of koha is installed on the digital ocean droplet whose **ip is:45.55.34.11**
+ Our instance of koha is installed on the digital ocean droplet whose **ip is:http://45.55.34.11:8080** for administration s    staff.For Patrons login **ip is:http://45.55.34.11:98**

  Thank You..